 Salary After Attending: $33,400

-Founded in 1890 as Ellsworth College, Ellsworth Community College is located in Iowa Falls.
+Founded in 1890 as Ellsworth College, Ellsworth Community College is in Iowa Falls.
 The college offers degrees and certificates in fields such as veterinary medicine, swine management, precision agriculture, and animal science.
-Students with an interest in healthcare may wish to consider the institution’s programs in medical assisting, nursing, pharmacy, and physical therapy.
+Students with interest in healthcare may wish to consider the institution’s programs in medical assisting, nursing, pharmacy, and physical therapy.
 For liberal arts students, degrees are available in art, social work, English, education, law, and psychology.
 In addition to its on-campus offerings, Ellsworth Community College provides numerous online-only programs.
 For example, programs in human services, secondary education, history, finance and banking, and accounting can be completed entirely online.
 Through admissions partnerships, students at the college can easily transfer their credits to Iowa State University, the University of Northern Iowa, or the University of Iowa.
 The school also has a partnership with Bachelor Academy Sachsen in Germany.
 Through this partnership, students in agriculture programs complete two years of courses at Ellsworth before transferring to Germany to complete their final two years of study.

 27. Waldorf University